Blackwood Miners Welfare Institute: History

 Blackwood Miners Welfare Institute is a free standing building.
-It has a stone facade with a symatterial front containing three bays as well as three stories with the two outer ones featuring stepped parapets.
-The ground floor has rusticated ashlar piers with free plain ashlar above it and not any classical ornament to pilasters and windows.
+It has a stone facade with a symmetrical frontage of three bays and three storeys with the two outer ones featuring stepped parapets.
+The ground floor has rusticated ashlar piers without classical ornament to the pilasters and windows.
 It has the Memorial Theatre inside which has a grid and orchestra pit which can accommodate up to 30 musicians.
-It is flat-floored with an raked rear within the double-height auditorium that features little decoration and a curved barrel that is divided up into a series of arches that are decorated.
-The building does not have a balcony.
+It is flat-floored with a raked rear within the double-height auditorium that features little decoration and a curved barrel roof divided up into a series of decorated arches.

+Blackwood Miners Welfare Institute is a Grade II* listed building; Cadw's listing record describing it as "an especially well-preserved workmen's institute, a building type characteristic of industrial South Wales, specially important for its social-historical interest in addition to retaining strong internal and external architectural character".